So no shit, there I was-

-A wooden ramp appeared in my small field of vision; I clamored up it, landing on a narrow wire held suspension bridge, which hung high over a deep ravine.
+A wooden ramp appeared in my small field of vision and I clamored up it, landing on a narrow wire held suspension bridge which hung high over a deep ravine.
 Below, a swollen stream flowed with angry water, that tossed and fought with the rocks in its path.

 Half blind by the night air, following my tiny beam of light, it was all the strength I had left to balance on the foot wide beam below my feet.
-I swayed side to side on the anorexic, vulnerable bridge, and the wood rolled like a wave under my weight.
+I swayed side to side on the vulnerable toothpick bridge, with the wood rolling like a wave under my weight.

 Gripping the wire hand rails with white knuckles, I stopped for a moment to peer up at the sky.

 It was the most beautifully romantic black, dotted with a sea of stars, starring down on me, encouraging me.

 This is why I do this.